smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 Note that `BTTransportConfig` and `MultiplexTransportConfig` should not be specified at the same time, as both of the transports will try to use Bluetooth device. `SdlProxyBase` class should detect this error during construction.

-`TCPTransport` class is likely to be updated to support head unit discovery feature over Wi-Fi, which will be discussed in separate proposal [SDL-nnnn: Add Service Discovery mechanism for TCP transport][service_discovery].
+`TCPTransport` class is likely to be updated to support head unit discovery feature over Wi-Fi, which will be discussed in separate proposal [SDL 0143 - Add Service Discovery mechanism for TCP transport][service_discovery].

 ### Extension of Core